 To realize the benefits of iterative development, your iteration cannot simply be a development time period that culminates in testing and refinement of the plan for continuing development of the product.
 An iteration must result in a working release of the product to an end user.
 I have made this point in the past:

-"With iterations, you perform the steps to yield a working version of the product for review."That is, the tests you run shouldn't just validate that isolated features or pieces of the product work, but that the end-to-end processes users perform are working.
+"With iterations, you perform the steps to yield a working version of the product for review."That is, the tests you run shouldn't just determine whether isolated features or pieces of the product work, but whether the end-to-end processes users perform are working.

 Why is it so important for iterations to yield a working, releasable product?
 One reason I've mentioned: